 - The responses to one criterion will not be considered in the scoring of other criteria.
 Repeat references as needed to support documentation in each criterion as appropriate.
-The 15 categories are specified by statute and will be used to create scoring matrixes which will ultimately determine which projects receive funding. - There is a total of 72 possible points, plus two bonus points.
-The potential number of points awarded for each criterion is noted in parenthesis.
+The 15 categories are specified by statute and will be used to create scoring matrixes which will ultimately determine which projects receive funding. - There is a total of 69 possible points, plus two bonus points.
+The potential number of points awarded for each criteria are noted in parenthesis.
 Once points are assigned, they will be added to determine a final score.
 The scores will determine ranking. - The NRC recommends providing the requested information and the requests are not intended to limit the information an applicant may provide.
-An applicant should include additional information that is believed will assist the NRC in understanding a proposal so that it can be awarded the points to which it is entitled. - Applications for a component of a larger project may only list the benefits of and receive points for the component for which funding is being requested. - No points will be awarded for any projects or portions of a project built or developed prior to the date of an application. - An application which contains either N/A or has a blank in an answer to a question in the scoring question section of an application will receive no points for each such answer. - (1) Remediates or mitigates threats to drinking water (0, 1, 2, 3, 4, 5, or 6 pts). - Describe the specific threats to drinking water the project will address. - Identify whose drinking water, how many people are affected, how will project remediate or mitigate. - Provide a history of issues and tried solutions. - Provide detail regarding long range impacts if issues are not resolved. - (2) Meets the goals and objectives of an approved integrated management plan or ground water management plan (0, 1, 2, 3, 4, 5, or 6 pts). - Identify the specific plan that is being referenced including date, who issued it and whether it is an IMP or GW management plan. - Provide the history of work completed to achieve the goals of this plan. - List which goals and objectives of the management plan the project provides benefits for and how the project provides those benefits.
+An applicant should include additional information that is believed will assist the NRC in understanding a proposal so that it can be awarded the points to which it is entitled. - (1) Remediates or mitigates threats to drinking water (0, 2, 4, or 6 pts); - Describe the specific threats to drinking water the project will address. - Identify whose drinking water, how many people are affected, how will project remediate or mitigate. - Provide a history of issues and tried solutions. - Provide detail regarding long range impacts if issues are not resolved. - (2) Meets the goals and objectives of an approved integrated management plan or ground water management plan (0, 2, 4, or 6 pts); - Identify the specific plan that is being referenced including date, who issued it and whether it is an IMP or GW management plan. - Provide the history of work completed to achieve the goals of this plan. - List which goals and objectives of the management plan the project provides benefits for and how the project provides those benefits.